 How to name a Windows 8 apps group

-When in the zoom-out stage, just move the mouse cursor over any group and that group gets highlighted, right click on the highlighted group to get the ‘Name Group’ option pop out from bottom of screen.
+When in the zoom-out stage, just move the mouse cursor over any group and that group gets highlighted, right-click on the highlighted group to get the ‘Name Group’ option pop out from the bottom of the screen.

-Similarly in the Zoomed out state, if you right-click on the screen (Not on group) you’ll get the ‘All apps’ option .
+Similarly in the Zoomed out state, if you right-click on the screen (Not on the group) you’ll get the ‘All apps’ option.

-When you click on it all the Apps are shown and the required ones can be pinned/unpinned to start screen.
+When you click on it all the Apps are shown and the required ones can be pinned/unpinned to the Start screen.

 Once they are on Start Screen, they can be put in any group.